GregFrench/horror-style-activation-steering/README.md

 A PyTorch demo of Llama 3.1 8B activation steering for horror-style story generation.

-This project shows how to build a simple activation steering vector from paired writing examples, then apply that vector during autoregressive generation to shift a neutral story prompt toward eerie, PG-13 horror style while preserving the prompt's core subject.
+This project shows how to build a simple activation steering vector from paired writing examples, then apply that vector during autoregressive generation to shift a neutral story prompt toward eerie, PG-13 horror style.
+The steering is designed to preserve the prompt's core subject, but preservation is an empirical behavior to check, not a guarantee.

 ## What This Demonstrates